Yuandong-Chen/coroutine/README.md

+NOTE: MacOSX is now 10.14.X, any 32 bit program cannot be compiled and 64 bit C library is altered, so current coroutine is not supported under 10.14.X.

 It's an asymmetric coroutine library (like lua).

 You can use coroutine_open to open a schedule first, and then create coroutine in that schedule.